SAFEHR-data/safehr-data/_pages/docs/emap/technical_overview/Technical_overview_of_EMAP.md

-Note a Glossary of terms used is provided as a separate document.

 ## Introduction

 Data and metadata are an integral part of any Hospital Trust’s electronic information systems.
 In hospital systems, data is